adamhstewart/avrae-collections/collections/character-helpers/healingpot/healpot.md

-An alias for handling healing potions while in combat.
+An alias for handling healing potions.